Sujana Chowdary

+Sujana Chowdary contested and won the 2024 Elections from Vijayawada West Assembly Constituency and won with a margin of 47,032 votes.

 Early life and career

-Chowdary was born in Kanchikacherla village in the Krishna district of Andhra Pradesh.
-He graduated with a bachelor's degree in Mechanical Engineering from the Chaitanya Bharathi Institute of Technology (CBIT) in Hyderabad in 1984.
+Sujana Chowdary was born in Kanchikacherla village in the Krishna district of Andhra Pradesh.
+He married Padmaja on 6 August 1989.
+The couple have two children, Y. S. Karthik and Y. Naga Chandini.
+He graduated in 1984 with a degree in Mechanical Engineering from the Chaitanya Bharathi Institute of Technology in Hyderabad.
 He completed his master's degree in Machine Tool Engineering from the PSG College of Technology in Coimbatore, Tamil Nadu.
-In 1986, he founded the Sujana Group of Companies.
+In 1986, he founded the Sujana Group of Companies and headed the Hyderabad-based group of Industries before retiring from business to join politics.